Updated: Aug 25, 2021

 Qualified applicants should email their resume, cover letter and a short writing sample to firstname.lastname@example.org with “[Government Affairs/Communications/Research] Internship” in the subject line.
 No calls or drop-bys please.

 The Armenian Assembly of America is an equal opportunity employer.

 What’s it like interning at the Assembly during the semester?
-You can read about the 2010 Assembly Semester Interns here.
+You can read about past interns' experiences here.